sonatype-nexus-community/terraform-provider-sonatyperepo/CONTRIBUTING.md

 It is helpful when submitting Pull Requests to confirm whether you have been able to execute the Integraton Tests locally, but not mandatory.

-Some Acceptance Tests cannot be run in parallel against a single Sonatype Nexus Repository Manager.
-These are isolated and only run when `TF_ACC_SINGLE_HIT=1` is also set.
+Some Acceptance Tests rely on AWS or GCP credentials to be run and be successful (in Sonatype Nexus Repository).
+These are disabled by default and can be enabled by setting the following environment variables:
+- `TF_ACC_S3_BLOB_STORE=1` to enable S3 blob store tests
+- `TF_ACC_GCP_BLOB_STORE=1` to enable GCP blob store tests

 ## Standardised Development Patterns